Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 The organization and supervision of distributed computations, the maintenance of connections between machines, the handling of disconnections - all this remains the responsibility of the programmer and is not handled automatically by Join Calculus.

 In principle, a sufficiently sophisticated runtime engine could organize a distributed Join Calculus computation completely transparently to the programmer.
-It remains to be seen whether it is feasible to implement such a runtime engine.
+It remains to be seen whether it is feasible and/or useful to implement such a runtime engine.

 # Some useful concurrency patterns